aws/aws-cdk/packages/@aws-cdk/aws-iot-actions/README.md

 ## Send messages to a SQS queue

-The code snippet below creates an AWS IoT Rule that send messages to a SQS queue when it is triggered.
+The code snippet below creates an AWS IoT Rule that send messages to an SQS queue when it is triggered:

 ```ts
 import * as iot from '@aws-cdk/aws-iot';